DRIVER-EU/test-bed-design/doc/README.md

 ## Scope of the test-bed

-This document limits its scope to the test-bed design, more specifically, the design of the test-bed's reference implementation, which is an implementation of the [test-bed specification](https://driver-eu.gitbooks.io/test-bed-specification): it thereby provides an overview of the most important components of the test-bed, how they work together, and how they can be used by different stakeholders.
+This document limits its scope to the core test-bed design, more specifically, the design of the test-bed's reference implementation, which is an implementation of the [test-bed specification](https://driver-eu.gitbooks.io/test-bed-specification): it thereby provides an overview of the most important components of the test-bed, how they work together, and how they can be used by different stakeholders.

 The CM solutions and simulators that supplement the test-bed, however, are *not* part of the test-bed.
 The simulators' function is to simulate an incident, and the reactions that may occur in a real world, since we cannot unleash incidents like a flooding and earthquakes on the real world.
 The solutions are the actual tools that are trialled and evaluated, and measured whether they actually do solve a CM gap.
 These solutions are fed with the simulator's output, and perhaps the output of other solutions, so end users can observe and evaluate their contribution during a fictive incident.

 ![Scope of the test-bed](img/test-bed-components-explained.png)